yhyi15/yhyi15.github.io/_pages/about.md

   - /about.html
 ---

 This is Yuhao Yi's homepage.
-He is a postdoctoral researcher in CS at RPI.
-He got his PhD from CS at Fudan University in 2019.
-His research interests include network science, distributed control, and spectral graph theory.
+I am a postdoctoral researcher in CS at RPI, advised by Dr. Stacy Patterson.
+I got my PhD from CS at Fudan University in 2019, advised by Dr. Zhongzhi Zhang.
+My research interests include network science, distributed control, and spectral graph theory.

-I'm looking for postdoc opportunities starting next year.
+I'm looking for postdoc opportunities.
 Here is my <u><a href="https://yhyi15.github.io/files/yhy_cv2.pdf">CV</a></u>.